mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ##### 1:28:55

 So, there are many ways to take one step.
 Everyone is different, takes a different way of one step.
 Don't you think so?
 Everyone takes even one step in a different way.
 So, somebody takes one step [and] immediately stumbles over; somebody enjoys very much; somebody always suffers; and somebody [has] sadness and [is] pensive; lots of types of one step.
-So, how to take one step in the best way?
+So, how to take one step in the *best* way?
 That is [the practice].
 I don't know.
-But I know, we can do one step.
+But we know, we can take one step.

 Can you see the difference?
 Anyway, just one step, okay?
-Or, if you aim at this shore – long system, long life, in the *[unintelligible]*, from this shore to the other shore – *[unintelligible]*.
+Or, if you aim at this shore – in the long system, long life in the time process, from this shore to the other shore – we see this.
 And then if you focus on just the goal, then that main purpose of life is to meet this goal.
 The lifestyle becomes different.
 Don't you think so?
 Do you understand?
 Because, [it's] different.
 Because you want *this* goal.
 For this, in order to reach this goal, you have to struggle for life.
 Creating many things, try to do many things, and successes, failures; many things.
 And then [you] reach the goal – immediately you have to start [to] do something again, in order to [reach the] new goal.
 So always there is a goal, struggle.
 Whatever you have [been] struggling for, it's a distraction.
 This is very common; [the] dualistic world.

 ##### 1:31:20

 So in the modern civilization, we can have a better life.
-The better life we aim at [is] itself a goal; that is another goal, already.
-It's still suffering.
-We suffer from the goal.
-Maybe we have reached.
-So still suffering, struggle.
+The better life we aim at is sort of a goal; but it's not a goal, already, it's still suffering.
+We suffer from the goal maybe we have reached.
+So, still struggling.
 That is really distraction.

 ##### 1:31:53

-**Question**: Are you saying that when you take one step it isn't a struggle?
+**Question**: Are you saying then that [when] you take one step it isn't a struggle?

 **Katagiri**: Yes, this is.